 What Happens In Rehab

-Many people contact services for help with their addiction, some chose to go to rehab, but what is it, what will happen in rehab?
+Many people contact services for help with their addiction, some chose to go to rehab, but what is it, what happens in rehab?
 We hope to help you through some of the questions that you may have, whether rehab is for you or someone else you know.

 Making the decision to get help can feel very overwhelming, jumping in to the unknown, feeling fearful and anxious.
 These are all ‘normal’ worries.